esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 docker exec esmero-php drush cex --destination=/var/www/html/config/backup
 ```

 Good.
-Now its safe to move to actually upgrading.
+Now it's safe to move to actually upgrading.

+___

 ## Upgrading to 1.0.0-RC3

 ### Step 1:

 First we are going to disable modules that are not part of 1.0.0-RC3 or are not yet compatible with D9.
-Run the following command
+Run the following command:

 ```Shell
 docker exec esmero-php drush pm-uninstall module_missing_message_fixer markdown webprofiler key_value webform_views
 ```

-Still inside your `archipelago-deployment` repo folder we are now going to open up file `permissionss` for some of your most protected Drupal files.
+From inside your `archipelago-deployment` repo folder we are now going to open up file `permissionss` for some of your most protected Drupal files.

 ```Shell
 sudo chmod 777 web/sites/default